 The last 10 years were a different story.
 In 2008, we merged our listed entities, bringing two companies together as one.
 The same year, Scientex celebrated its 40th Anniversary, giving the Board, management and staff a common goal for all to cooperate and collaborate.
 Looking back, this was a seminal moment.
 We discovered we could achieve much more in lesser time by working single-mindedly to navigate in one direction.
 As a result, we formed an executive committee or Exco in 2009 to coalesce our focus and drive the company towards a collective vision and aspiration.

 It was during these last 10 years that Scientex came into its own.
 In that period, we leveraged on our strengths to build capacity.
 At the same time, we developed our resources in capital, talent and technology that enabled us to undertake more ambitious projects to grow faster and go further.
-Following this exceptional decade of exponential growth and extraordinary achievements, Scientex has achieved an annual revenue of RM2.4 billion in 2017 with thousands of employees and operations spread throughout Malaysia and beyond.
+Following this exceptional decade of exponential growth and extraordinary achievements, Scientex is today a RM2.6 billion company with thousands of employees and operations spread throughout Malaysia and beyond.

 Based on how far we have come, the tendency is to sit back and enjoy the fruits of our labour.
 Yet, it is not in our nature to rest on our laurels and let complacency creep in.
 Instead, we are ready to take on the next challenge, just as mountain climbers continue to attempt summiting Mount Everest and cancer researchers remain resolved in finding new pathways towards cures for different cancers.

 Given this agility, we will intensify our investment to build capability and capacity.
-While we had RM620 million in assets and RM350 million in equity 10 years ago, we now have more than 4 times that amount with RM2.6 billion in assets and RM1.6 billion in equity, giving us the financial muscle for investment in new plants for manufacturing and acquisition of new land banks for property development whenever the need arises.
+While we had RM620 million in assets and RM350 million in equity 10 years ago, we now have more than 5 times that amount with RM3.4 billion in assets and RM1.8 billion in equity, giving us the financial muscle for investment in new plants for manufacturing and acquisition of new land banks for property development whenever the need arises.

 For our stretch film business segment, we will continue to tap our economies of scale to grow our volume-based model as we seek to venture into new markets.
 For this reason, we have invested in a new plant in the United States to expand our stretch film markets beyond Asia Pacific to the huge markets of the Americas.

-In the case of our custom film segment, we first ventured into flexible plastic packaging for consumer-based products in 2013 following our acquisition of Great Wall Plastic Industries Berhad.
+In the case of our custom film segment, we first ventured into flexible plastic packaging for consumer-based products in 2013 following our acquisition of Great Wall companies.
 This opened the door to new opportunities for Scientex as our quality packaging products play an important role in enhancing packaging integrity to reduce food wastage and spoilage through better quality packaged products.
-We are now poised to tap into the fast-growing flexible plastic packaging market which is expected to grow in excess of USD200 billion by 2020.
-The F&B segment, which constitutes 70% of this market, will be a key focus for Scientex.
+We are now poised to tap into the fast-growing FPP market, which is expected to grow in excess of USD200 billion by 2020.
+The food and beverage (F&B) segment, which constitutes 70% of this market, will be a key focus for Scientex.
 By capitalising on our competencies, we will develop customised solutions for these specialised market needs in collaboration with our customers while also keeping pace with emerging trends such as e-commerce, convenience and sustainability.
 Our latest improvements through the adoption of digital printing technology in our production process are part of the continuous efforts to complement and supplement Scientex’s capabilities to meet changing customer requirements.
 Our specialty segment leverages on our joint ventures with international partners to produce specialty products such as adhesives and solar films.
 Through the transfer of skills and technology, we now have the competencies to move into high technology products that can respond to global market trends.

 On the property front, Scientex has long been entrenched in the southern part of Peninsular Malaysia, providing affordable housing to the masses for the past 20 years.
 In line with our corporate philosophy, we continue to search for new ways to deliver affordable housing by tapping into our expertise and efficiencies in order to derive greater cost savings which are then passed on to our buyers.
 A decade ago, we were building at a rate of 500 units per annum.
-Today, Scientex is building 4 times the number of units at 2,000 per year.
-All in, we have delivered 17,283 units of quality affordable homes, with high occupancy rates recorded for all our Johor and Melaka projects.
+Today, Scientex is building 5 times the number of units at 2,500 per year.
+All in, we have delivered nearly 17,300 units of quality affordable homes, with high occupancy rates recorded for all our Johor and Melaka projects.
 To achieve our next 10-year aspiration, we need to look beyond our existing markets by crossing boundaries and extending our trademark of developing affordable housing in previously uncharted territories.
 Since last year, we have expanded from our traditional bases in Johor and Melaka northwards to Selangor and Perak as we strive to deliver 50,000 affordable homes by 2028.